DAGWorks-Inc/hamilton/README.md

 # Getting Started
 Here's a quick getting started guide to get you up and running in less than 15 minutes.
+If you need help join our [discord](https://discord.gg/wCqxqBqn73) community to chat/ask Qs/etc.

 ## Installation
 Requirements: